mschnaars/mschnaars.github.io/pages/avalon6/managing_content/avalon6_batch_ingest_package_format.md

 |**4**|789101          |Test Item 2            |Anonymous  |1951       |content/file2.mp4|
 |----------------------|-----------------------|-----------|-----------|-----------------|

-__Row 1, Column A__ contains a reference name for the batch; this field is only for reference and should be memorable or descriptive.
+__Row 1, Column A__
+: Reference name for the batch; this field for reference only and should be memorable or descriptive.

-__Row 1, Column B__ contains the submitter's email address (or username, depending on the system's configuration) to be used for notifications and exceptions; this name must match an existing Manager, Editor, or Depositor for the Collection.
+__Row 1, Column B__
+: Username/email address of the batch submitter; this name must match an existing manager, editor, or depositor for the collection.

-__Row 2__ specifies the names of the metadata fields supplied in the following rows.
-At minimum, _Title_, _Date Issued_, _and _File_ are required.
-Each subsequent row represents a single Item to be created in Avalon.
-Metadata values are specified first, followed by a list of Content Files to be attached to each Item.
+__Row 2, All Columns__
+: Metadata field names for items; at minimum, __Title__, __Date Issued__, and __File__ are required.

+Each subsequent row (__Row 3__ and beyond) represents a single item in Avalon.

 {{site.data.alerts.important}}
-Make sure none of the field names in row 2 have leading or trailing blanks, or the field names will not be recognized by Avalon and will report an error.
+None of the field names in <b>Row 2</b> may contain leading or trailing blanks--the field names will not be recognized by Avalon and will report an error.
 {{site.data.alerts.end}}

-Content Files listed in the Manifest File must have the correct path noted for where those files are located in the Avalon dropbox, relative to the Manifest File.
-Additionally, all Content Files must include a file extension.
-If necessary, include any directories or subdirectories (note the file paths listed in column E in the above example).

 Multivalued fields are specified by multiple columns with the same header, e.g. _Topical Subject_ in the following example: